 Billy O’Callaghan, Neil Hegarty and Colm Tóibín

 After the workshop, I attended Billy O’Callaghan and Neil Hegarty’s talk at the library.
 Though experienced short story writers, both have just recently published debut novels.
 Billy’s book The Dead House is about a ghostly pre-Famine cottage in west Cork; Neil’s book Inch Levels is set in Derry, and covers three generations of a family with secrets.
-In both cases, echoes of the past loom over the present.
+In both cases, the past looms large over the present.
 This is something that’s true of real life too, Billy said.
 “We carry the past around, it’s like shackles.”

 Neil said that while he had fun doing historical research and writing about WWII in the early drafts of his novel, he gradually came to realise that there was a whole other half of a novel still to be written, dealing with the next generation in a way that felt more personal – but that demanded to be told.

 It was a very interesting discussion, which touched on many aspects of writing.
 Neil, for example, pointed out that in real life you get to tell the truth in only one way, whereas novelists have the luxury of telling ‘the truth’ in any number of ways.

 In terms of writing advice, Neil said it’s important to listen to your subconscious voice when it comes to putting words on a page.
 Billy writes firmly in the belief that no one will every read his words, so that it’s just for him and anything weird that pops into his head is a bonus.